paulzhang-ladbrokes/sqlstyle.guide/_includes/sqlstyle.guide.md

 ```

 Or WHEN/END should have 2 space left justification, and `WHEN`/`THEN` should be indented the same as the `ELSE`/`value`.
+Multiple `AND` or `OR` clauses can be inlined if < 80 characters, or should be right aligned with the whitespace river
+after `WHEN` if they are longer

 ```sql
 SELECT